 - Sessions: Lists information about your session, including the browser type, when you logged in, and when your session expires.

 - Log Out: Logs you out of Looker.

 The Account page lets you configure some of your Looker user account settings.
 You can access it from the User menu:

-The top section of the Account page contains information about your Looker profile and contains the following options:
+The top section of the Account page shows your Looker account’s standard settings.

 Profile Picture: Use the Gravatar app to select or create an avatar for your account.

 Email: Displays the email address associated with your Looker account.

 Password: Click the Change Password button to set a new password.

 Time Zone: Select the default time zone for your queries.

 Development Mode: Select the Git branch you will use for LookML development.
 This field defaults to the branch created when your account was created, but you can select other branches.